-Last week we talked about how our meditation practice allows us to discover that whatever you may be feeling or experiencing does not define you.
-Bad news happens, as it will from time to time, but it doesn’t diminish your new found sense of well-being, the well of being.
+We’ve discussed how our meditation practice shows us that whatever you may be feeling or experiencing does not define you.
+Bad news happens, as it will from time to time, but it doesn’t diminish your sense of well-being.

-You see this sense of well-being is independent of conditions.
-That as your practice matures over time, it arises more frequently and in all kinds of situations.
-We may feel a little chagrinned finding ourselves in those old emotional haunts, and can laugh at ourselves more readily.
+Your of well-being is actually independent of conditions.
+As your practice matures over time, the feeling of well-being arises more frequently and in all kinds of situations.
+We may feel a little chagrined finding ourselves in those old emotional haunts, and can laugh at ourselves more readily.

 This marvelous discovery prompted former Google engineer Chade-Meng Tan to pen his bestselling book “Joy on Demand.”